 Introduction

-Scope of the VoIP Interconnection offer
+Scope of the VoIP reference Interconnection offer

-The present VoIP Interconnect Offer (hereafter “Offer”) deals with the interconnect services Proximus offers to parties notified as Telecommunications Operator (hereafter “Operator” or “OLO”) in order to allow end-users connected to the public voice network of that Operator to communicate with end-users connected to Proximus’ Network via the IP protocol.
+The present VoIP reference Interconnect Offer (hereafter “Offer”) deals with the interconnect services Proximus offers to parties notified as Telecommunications Operator (hereafter “Operator” or “OLO”) in order to allow end-users connected to the public voice network of that Operator to communicate with end-users connected to Proximus’ fixed Network via the IP protocol.

 A party notified as Telecommunications Operator means an Operator which fulfils all conditions required by the Regulatory Framework for electronic communication and which provides at least the activities for which the Operator is requesting the services included in the present Offer.